biaslyze-dev/biaslyze/docs/sources/biaslyze/concept_class.md

 ```

 ---
-Returns a counterfactual texts based on a specific keyword for the given text representation.
+Return a counterfactual texts based on a specific keyword for the given text representation.

 **Args**